apache/www-site/content/dev/pmc.md

 There are two main ways to check the membership of PMCs and LDAP groups:

-  - Committers can view, and PMC chairs can update PMC rosters using [Whimsy](https://whimsy.apache.org/roster/committee/).
+  - Committers can view, and PMC chairs can update, PMC rosters using [Whimsy](https://whimsy.apache.org/roster/committee/).
   - Anyone may view Apache Phonebook pages at [https://home.apache.org/phonebook.html](https://home.apache.org/phonebook.html).
 From there you can link to a specific PMC like this: [home.apache.org/phonebook.html?pmc=gump](http://home.apache.org/phonebook.html?pmc=gump)